KRShanto/diesel-ease/README.md

 # Diesel Ease

-A proc macro that will generate lots of functions for database operations.
+A proc macro that will generate some useful of functions for database operations that uses [diesel](https://crates.io/crates/diesel).

 This crate is for those who are using [diesel](https://crates.io/crates/diesel) for database operations and want to have less boilerplate code.